-Try this street style Bengali puffed rice snack at home and let me know your valuable feedback by writing it down in the comment section below.
-Even you may ask any question to me regarding this recipe.
+Try this Kolkata jhal muri aka Bengali masala muri at home and let me know your valuable feedback about this snack by writing it in the comment section below.
+You can even ask me any questions regarding this recipe.

-Kolkata street style special Bengali jhal muri or masala muri recipe
+Kolkata street style special Bengali jhal muri recipe or Masala muri recipe

 Prep time: 20 mins